Golden lancehead snakes climb trees to prey on birds.

 Today, the only people allowed to visit the island are the Brazilian military, who maintain the lighthouse, and researchers with special permission from the Brazilian government.

 This snake’s scientific name describes both the type of snake and where they live.
-Bothrops is Greek and means pit face, while insularis means island; fitting, as they live on an island.
+Bothrops is Greek and means pit face, while insular means island; fitting, as they live on an island.

 Their common name, golden lancehead, refers to their head shape and color.
-These snakes have a golden belly and a spearhead-shaped head.
-All 40-plus lancehead species have heads of this shape.
+These snakes have golden bellies and spearhead-shaped heads.
+Bothrops insularis, the sole species of known Golden Lancehead, is only found on Ilha da Queimada Grande, an island off the coast of So Paulo state in Brazil.
 An earlier French name for the genus, fer-de-lance, means the same, but scientists now apply it to only a couple of species.

 The golden lancehead snakes have a population of between 2,000 and 4,000 on Snake Island.
 This is the only place in the world you’ll find these snakes, and in light of this fact, they’re on the IUCN Redlist as Critically Endangered.